boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 `boost new:project <project-name>`

 You will need to answer a few questions in order to configure the project.
-One of these steps will require that a provider is selected, we recommend selecting AWS.
+The last step asks you about a _provider package_, for this tutorial, select AWS.

 Once the project has been successfully created, you will need to move to the new directory.
 Ideally, you would also open the project in your most preferred IDE, e.g. Visual Studio Code.